Loading

 What content is available in Bloomsbury Visual Arts?

 Bloomsbury Visual Arts is a digital interdisciplinary hub designed for research and learning across design, art, architecture and related fields.
-The site holds different collections, each of which is available for individual purchase, via subscription (except for Bloomsbury International Encyclopedia of Surrealism) or perpetual access.
+The site holds a wide variety of collections, each of which is available for individual purchase, via subscription (except for Bloomsbury International Encyclopedia of Surrealism) or perpetual access.

 Is the content included in Bloomsbury Visual Arts available online anywhere else?

-• Bloomsbury Design Library: The World History of Design and Bloomsbury Encyclopedia of Design are available online exclusively on Bloomsbury Visual Arts.
-The books in the resource are fully-indexed exclusively for the resource and can be cross-searched with other related content.
+The Bloomsbury Design Library books are fully indexed exclusively for the resource and can be cross-searched with other related content.

 Will the resource be updated?